 Escrows are mandatory on all loans with less than a 20% down payment.
 These loans include 5% down and 10% down Conventional loans, as well as FHA loans which require a 3.5% down payment and a VA loan which requires 0% down payment.

 Investment property loans mandate an escrow account.
 However, when you have a 20% down payment or greater, and the home will be your primary residence, you can get a non-escrow loan if you desire.
 There may be a fee to do a loan with no escrows.
 This is a loan where you do not have to escrow, and you can pay the property taxes and the homeowners insurance on your own.

-And there are people that talk about the lost interest income, when letting the lender hold the money over the course of the year for escrow accounts.
-But if you have $4,000 in escrow, on average, and that is money you’d usually take out of a checking account that likely earns little to no interest, I don’t see that there is that much lost interest income, if any. $4,000 x .25% on interest bearing checking accounts is $10 a year.
+And there are people that talk about the lost interest income when letting the lender hold the money over the course of the year for escrow accounts.
+Assume you have $4,000 in escrow, and that is money you’d usually take out of a checking account that likely earns little to no interest.
+I don’t see that there is that much lost interest income, if any. $4,000 x .25% on interest bearing checking accounts is $10 a year.

-If you insist on paying taxes and insurance on your own, and you have a 20% down payment or more, then make sure to talk to your lender to see if there is a charge to do a no escrow loan, and if so, find out how much it is.
+You may be able to pay taxes and insurance on your own if you have a 20% down payment, or more.
+But make sure to talk to your lender to see if there is a charge to do a no escrow loan.
+And if so, find out how much it is.